Housing & Mortgage

 Financing, rent put the add-on’s high sticker price into perspective

 If you’ve looked into building a rentable addition inside your house or in your backyard, you may, understandably, be shocked at the cost.
 Those basement apartments, garage units and other accessory dwelling units cost more per square foot to build than most traditional homes.

-If you’d like to learn the basics of accessory dwelling units (ADUs), read Part 1 and Part 2 in this series.
+If you’d like to learn the basics of accessory dwelling units, read Part 1of this series of articles, and to learn how to estimate returns on an ADU, check out Part 2.
 Here, we’ll explain why building one might be a very good financial decision regardless of the cost.
 With examples of three types of ADU projects, we show how financing and rental income interact to create considerable profits for many homeowners, despite the upfront costs.
 These are immediate monthly gains beyond the increase in resale prices, which we don’t attempt to calculate here.